AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 Problems
 --------

+- Need to initialise storage in the console
+- If don't use the same region as other things, may be problems
 - CLI install updates nearest firebase.json and extensions dir it finds
 - CLI install fails with permissions error, says need to grant the role roles/artifactregistry.reader to Cloud Functions service account, but succeeds second try
 - Difficult to work out correct function url eg  https://europe-west2-elemento-app-server-test.cloudfunctions.net/ext-elemento-app-server-appServer